 Here is the key, and challenge: all of these steps rely on the efforts and tenacity of frontline educators, but low-income countries do not have nearly enough teachers.
 UNESCO estimates a global shortage of nearly 69 million teachers, 70% of whom are needed in sub-Saharan Africa.

 Furthermore, many countries cannot graduate teachers fast enough to fill the shortfall.
 South Sudan, for example, would need all of its projected graduates from higher education – twice over – to become teachers to fill its gap.
 Traditional teacher training alone is insufficient to meet demand, even before the COVID-19 pandemic.

 Some non-governmental organizations (NGOs) are helping address the need.
 The Luminos Fund manages an education program in Liberia that has achieved powerful success with a different model of teacher preparation (James’s son and Fatu’s daughter are students this year).

-Luminos recruits local, motivated, high potential young people with minimal qualifications as teachers.
-The program has shown that, with an intensive three-week training followed by ongoing classroom-based coaching, these recruits deliver transformative learning for children who are often the first in their family to learn to read.
+Luminos recruits local, motivated, high-potential young people with minimal qualifications as teachers.
+The program has shown that, with intensive three-week training followed by ongoing classroom-based coaching, these recruits deliver transformative learning for children who are often the first in their families to learn to read.

 Luminos teachers are so successful that, in less than one year, their students advance from still learning the alphabet to reading 39 words a minute.
 After one year of schooling, Luminos students read at a rate that only 15% of Liberian third graders can match.